parallelworks/MetricExtraction/README_json.md

 The below describes a json file syntax created to extract field information from simulation domains.
 It uses the ParaView Python API to extract these metrics in the form of Probes, Lines, Slices, Clips and Volumes.

--   To convert older csv files to json file use convertcsv2json.py
+-   To convert older csv files to json file use convertcsv2json.py. **Note** that the converted json file might need some editing (e.g., type, field and fieldComponent fields).
 -   [Hjson](http://hjson.org/) can be used to convert json files to Hjson files (for easier readability) and vice versa

 The below parameters need to be specified for each of the desired metrics: